AI Trail Analysis

 What to bring⌄

-- Multiple insulating layers (non-cotton)
+- Warm insulating layers (fleece, down)

-- Sturdy hiking boots
+- Sturdy hiking boots with ankle support

-- Map and compass/GPS
+- Map and compass/GPS (and knowledge to use them)

 - Headlamp